Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 <div style="text-align:center;">
 <img src="./Pictures/paint-console-initial.png" alt="paint-console-initial" style="zoom: 33%;" />

 ## The Plugin user interface

 On top, the currently selected **Project Root** and **Images Root** are shown; the Browse buttons on the right allow users to change that selection.

-Immediately below, you can select to have squares generated after TrackMate processing is completed.
+Immediately below, you can select to have the squares generated after TrackMate processing is completed.
 If the checkbox is ticked, the parameters can be entered.

 Below that, a list of **Experiments** is displayed.
 TrackMate (and Generate Squares) calculations are performed on selected Experiments only.
 The **Select All** and **Clear All** buttons facilitate easy selection of Experiments.